Relatives of passengers on downed Malaysian plane berate officials

-* Zoomermedia Limited announces results for the three months ended November 30, 2016

-KUALA LUMPUR, July 18 Dazed and disbelieving, relatives of passengers aboard the Malaysian airliner downed in Ukraine gathered at the Kuala Lumpur airport early on Friday, demanding information about what happened and getting little response.
+KUALA LUMPUR Dazed and disbelieving, relatives of passengers aboard the Malaysian airliner downed in Ukraine gathered at the Kuala Lumpur airport early on Friday, demanding information about what happened and getting little response.

 The Malaysia Airlines Boeing 777 with 295 people on board was to have landed in Kuala Lumpur at 6:10 a.m.
 (2210 GMT Thursday) on a flight from Amsterdam.
 It went down near the Ukraine-Russia border and all aboard were killed.